TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_multi_channel.md

 # Configuration Parameters

-1. Opening TX 0 and TX 1 channels using EnetAppUtils_openTxCh () api by passing channel number as a parameter to this api.
+1. Opening TX 0 and TX 1 channels using EnetAppUtils_openTxCh () API by passing channel number as a parameter to this API.
-2. Opening RX channels 0 and 1 using EnetAppUtils_openRxCh () api by passing channel number as a parameter to this api.
+2. Opening RX channels 0 and 1 using EnetAppUtils_openRxCh () API by passing channel number as a parameter to this API.
-3. Separate RX task and RX packet callback need to be implemented for each channel creation.
-Existing flows for channels can be referred.
+3. Separate RX task and RX packet callback needs to be implemented for each channel creation.
+Existing flows for channels can be referred to.
-4. Set the vlanLType1 field of macport stats in EnetApp_setPortTsEventPrms () api to 0x8100, to make CPTS aware of VLAN tagging enabled for packets.
+4. Set the vlanLType1 field of macport stats in EnetApp_setPortTsEventPrms () API to 0x8100, to make CPTS aware of VLAN tagging enabled for packets.
-5. The CPDMA supports upto 8 TX/RX channels, but by default applications has only create 3 TX/RX channels and this can be changed by modifying the macros ENET_CFG_CPDMA_CPSW_MAX_TX_CH/ENET_CFG_CPDMA_CPSW_MAX_RX_CH in enet_cfg.h file.
+5. CPDMA supports upto 8 TX/RX channels.
+By default, applications has only 3 TX/RX channels and this can be changed by modifying the macros ENET_CFG_CPDMA_CPSW_MAX_TX_CH/ENET_CFG_CPDMA_CPSW_MAX_RX_CH in enet_cfg.h file.
 \cond SOC_AM273X || SOC_AWR294X
-6. On @VAR_SOC_NAME, Multiple CPDMA channels open is necessary to receive packets with different VLAN priority.
-Else, CPDMA cannot forward any packet with priority non-zero to R5F core.
+6. On @VAR_SOC_NAME, multiple CPDMA channels are necessary to receive packets with different VLAN priority.
+Else, CPDMA cannot forward any packet with non-zero priority to R5F core.
 \endcond
 ## Configuring the Packeth tool to send vlan tagged packets

-In packeth tool select the 802.1q field to configure vlan parameters(priority).
+In packETH tool, select the 802.1q field to configure vlan parameters(priority).

   \imageStyle{packeth_setup.png,width:40%}
   \image html packeth_setup.png Packeth tool configuration for 802.1q vlan tag